tommyettinger/colorful-gdx/README.md

 all, [that's what it was created for](https://www.researchgate.net/publication/221677980_Development_and_Testing_of_a_Color_Space_IPT_with_Improved_Hue_Uniformity) by Ebner and Fairchild in 1998.
-It has I (intensity, effectively lightness), P (protan, named after a concept in ophthalmology and corresponding to a cyan-to-red axis), and T (tritan, also a medical term and corresponding to a violet-to-yellow axis) channels, plus alpha here.
+It has I (intensity, effectively lightness), P (protan, named after a concept in ophthalmology and corresponding to a cyan-to-red axis), and T (tritan, also a medical term and corresponding to a blue-to-yellow axis) channels, plus alpha here.
 In standard IPT, intensity is very similar for most mid-brightness colors, but falls off suddenly from about 0.3 to 0 in a range of just 1/14 gray to black.
-Here, we avoid some `Math.pow()` calculations and even out the intensity
+Here, we avoid any `Math.pow()` calculations, which evens out the intensity so 1/10 gray has 0.1 intensity.
+The hue and chroma components should be fairly similar, but aren't quite identical.
+You might want to prefer IPT over YCwCm if you want color transitions to look as smooth as possible, and don't mind a tiny bit of extra calculation this needs to do internally.
+Even with the different calculation for intensity/lightness, most colors that are perceptually similar in lightness should have similar intensity here.

+The `com.github.tommyettinger.colorful.ipt` package has parallels to all the classes in the `ycmcw` package, and the `ColorfulBatch`, `ColorfulSprite`, and `Palette` classes work almost identically.
+For ColorfulBatch, this means there's an additive color, and a multiplicative "tweak," plus multiplicative alpha in the color and contrast in the tweak.

 ### HSLC